scrabbletank/farhome-rules/rulesdoc.md

 ***Enhanced:*** The attack is always a critical, regardless of roll.
 Effects that occur based on the number of criticals are unaffected.

 ***Superior:*** You may spend 1 mana to convert all wound dice in the damage roll to wounds.

-#### Evasive Defense

-- **AP Cost:** 3/3/3
-- **Weapon:** any melee weapon
-- **Range:** melee
-- **Level Required:** 2/12/22

-Used in place of the Defend action.
-You add 1 enhanced die to attribute saves against attacks, maneuvers, or damaging spells.
-Once per turn, when targeted by an area of effect attack, maneuver, or spell, you may move 1 tile in any direction.

-***Enhanced:*** You may move up to 2 tiles instead of 1.
-Shifting does not provoke opportunity attacks and you may shift 1 tile when taking this action.

-***Superior:*** You may move up to 3 tiles instead of 2.
-You add 1 reroll to defense rolls and attribute saves against attacks, maneuvers, and spell you can see.

 #### Raise Shield